informramiz/Model-Predictive-Control/README.md

 ## Getting Started

-There is a detailed example of code in main.cpp that you can refer to for how to connect to the simulator and how to use PID-Controller.
-Following is a high level use of PID-Controller code.
+There is a detailed example of code in main.cpp that you can refer to for how to connect to the simulator and how to use MPC.
+Following is a high level use of MPC code.

 ```